 Rare wild life species seized at Chennai airport

-Rare wildlife species like kangaroo rats and red squirrel at the airport allegedly smuggled into the country from Thailand and have detained one person in this connection.
-The customs department officials on a specific input intercepted a 28-year-old passenger, who arrived at the airport here from Bangkok.
+Rare wild life species like kangaroo rats and red squirrel that were allegedly smuggled into the country from Thailand were seized at the airport here on Sunday and one person detained in this connection.
+The customs department officials on a specific input intercepted 28-year-old passenger, who arrived here from Bangkok.

-During interrogation, the passenger was evasive in his reply, following which the sleuths examined his baggage and recovered the rare animals that were given to him in a stroller bag by someone outside Bangkok airport, an official release said on Sunday.
+During interrogation, the passenger was evasive in his reply, following which the sleuths examined his baggages and recovered the rare animals that was given to him in a stroller bag by someone outside Bangkok airport, an official release said on Sunday.
 The passenger informed the customs officials that some unknown person outside Chennai airport would identify him by his photograph to collect the items.

-The wildlife species were seized under the provisions of Customs Act 1962 with the Foreign Trade (Development and Regulation) Act.
-The passenger was detained and further investigation was on, the release said.
+The wild life species were seized under the provisions of Customs Act 1962 with Foreign Trade (Development and Regulation) Act.
+The passenger was detained and further investigation was on, the release said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)